hitansh1299/IITB_LCS/README.md

 ## Introduction

-The IITB_LCS project focuses on developing a revolutionary low-cost sensor (LCS) network for air quality (AQ) monitoring.
+The IITB_LCS project focuses on developing a low-cost sensor (LCS) network for air quality (AQ) monitoring.
 Aimed at providing high spatio-temporal coverage at a fraction of traditional monitoring costs, this project addresses the critical need for accurate and reliable AQ data across heterogeneous environments.

 ## Features